 - Refusal to pick up a sick child after notification by the daycare center.

 - Failure to provide notification of updated immunizations within one month of immunization due date.

 - Nonpayment of tuition.

 A time may arise when our center doesn’t meet your child’s needs.
 If, after a joint effort is made by parent and staff, it is evident that the child would benefit from a program other than ours, it will be recommended that the child be withdrawn from the program.

 EvaluationsShould it be necessary to evacuate the center because of fire, the staff has been instructed in procedures for exiting the building.
 During severe storms, or if alerted by civil defense regarding a tornado warning, the children will be gathered at the safest location as indicated by the local civil defense personnel.
 Monthly fire drills are conducted to assure our readiness in case of fire.

-Bomb ThreatIn the event of a bomb threat at Lake Area Technical Institute, for your child’s safety, we will be evacuated to the Watertown High School Arena.
+Bomb ThreatIn the event of a bomb threat at Lake Area Technical College, for your child’s safety, we will be evacuated to the Watertown High School Arena.
 We will remain there until the all clear signal is given.
 If a parent wishes to pick up their child during a bomb threat, they may do so at the arena.

 TransportationDaily transportation to the Children’s Educare Center is not provided.
 Scheduled field trips will utilize the Watertown K-12 school buses